Sign-in

 In the weapon entry, you’ll see something like this:

-{ name = "NAME THE WEAPON 1", bulletsPerEntry = 2, pattern = {
+{ name = "NAME THE WEAPON 1", assignButton = 4, bulletsPerEntry = 2, pattern = {

-{ vertical = 32, horizontal = -8 }, -- (control bullets 1 and 2)
+{ vertical = 32, horizontal = -8 }, -- controls bullets 1 and 2

-{ vertical = 24, horizontal = 6 }, -- (control bullets 3 and 4)
+{ vertical = 24, horizontal = 6 }, -- controls bullets 3 and 4

-{ vertical = 26, horizontal = -4 }, -- (control bullets 6 and 7)
+{ vertical = 26, horizontal = -4 }, -- controls bullets 5 and 6

-{ vertical = 26, horizontal = 0 } -- (control bullets 8 and 9)
+{ vertical = 26, horizontal = 0 } -- controls bullets 7 and 8

 }}

-Repeat the process: fire at the wall, check where the bullets land, then adjust the numbers until the spray flattens
+Repeat the process: fire at the wall, check where the bullets land, then adjust the numbers until the spray flattens.

 G-Hub Console Feedback